top of page

 This constant quest for timelessness has progressively confirmed my interest in pursuing simplicity in everything photographed.
 It has often inadvertently led me to blur the lines between film and the black ink of the traditional Chinese brush.

-The interaction between Shanshui and black-and-white photography illustrates for me a form of natural evolution of artistic expression.
-While Shanshui is an intellectual legacy of ancestral China, imbued with tradition and spirituality, black-and-white photography represents modernity, a new way of seeing and capturing the world.
+The interaction between Shanshui and black and white photography illustrates for me a form of natural evolution of artistic expression.
+While Shanshui is an intellectual legacy of ancestral China, imbued with tradition and spirituality, black and white photography represents modernity, a new way of seeing and capturing the world.

 However, despite their distinct origins, these two forms of art meet in a common quest to capture the transcendence and beauty inherent in simplicity.